Federal Bar Association

 The Federal Bar Association (FBA) is the primary voluntary professional organization for private and government lawyers and judges practicing and sitting in federal courts in the United States.
-Six times a year, The Association prints The Federal Lawyer, which includes the latest news of interest to the federal legal community.
+Four times a year, the FBA prints The Federal Lawyer, which includes the latest news of interest to the federal legal community.
 The magazine features articles by attorneys and judges, book reviews, the latest Supreme Court rulings, judicial profiles, and thorough coverage of FBA activities.

 Background

 The Federal Bar Association is an income tax exempt (501-C6) organization, founded in 1920.
 The purpose of the FBA is: